 In November, 2019, the United States learned of a virus known as COVID-19.
-Over the past several months, it has changed the dynamics of the economy, and most notably, the New York Stock Exchange, which has remained volatile.
+Over the past year, it has changed the dynamics of the economy, and most notably, the New York Stock Exchange, which has demonstrated some volatility.
 The Foundation and its Board have no control over these global and national events, except to guide the Foundation through these conditions as they present.
 These conditions may include, but may not be limited to: